LadyDev54/real-world-nuxt/README.md

 With all the codebases aggregated in one place, you can leverage AI to understand patterns across real-world Nuxt applications:

-- Point an LLM (like Claude, GPT-4, etc.) at the entire `apps/` directory
+- Point an LLM (like Claude or Cursor) at the entire `apps/` directory
 - Ask questions like "Show me how these apps implement authentication" or "What patterns do they use for data fetching?"
 - Compare different approaches to the same problem across multiple codebases
 - Discover best practices by analyzing what experienced teams actually do in production